AIM Care – Vision & Strategy

 - Additional funding comes from contributions from AIM International Office, and

 The current Clinical Team Leader for AIM Care is Mark Phippen.
-Judith Finkbeiner is identified as the Team Leader for AIM Care Kampala.
+Gunilla Harlin is identified as the Team Leader for AIM Care Nairobi, and Judith Finkbeiner is identified as the Team Leader for AIM Care Kampala.

 12. Security and identity issues

 AIM Care operates in places where those attending in person can do so confidentially and it respects their privacy.
 We pay meticulous attention to the protection of clients’ personal information.
 Where we communicate with missionaries operating in CAN situations, we do so via secure email.
-Tumaini Nairobi is situated in a well-guarded compound.
+Tumaini Nairobi is situated in a well-guarded compound; the Kampala centre is housed in a rented apartment in a guarded compound alongside other units.

 AIM Care members hold missionary visas, appropriate work permits, and are known to both AIM members and national official bodies.